 In her groundbreaking essay, Anne Helen Peterson is sympathetic.
 She excuses Millennials from apparently lazy or entitled behaviour — “ghosting” from jobs, chronic tardiness, not scheduling dentist appointments or registering to vote — on the grounds that our energy has been depleted coping with the anxieties of daily life.

 Vespucci Adventures was founded to bring the spirit of adventure to those who either don’t have the time or wouldn’t know how to organise a day away; in nature.
 We want you to use Vespucci Adventures as your repertoire of pre-planned escapes.
 Walk into the office on Monday morning with a spring in your step, knowing you’ve done something different.
-Our Impulse Adventures are free to download and tell you everything you need to know to get out there this weekend and make use of the excellent weather.
-The Vespucci Blog is another great source of inspiration, with weekly uploads of adventure summaries, top 10’s and other adventure related content.
+Our London Quick Escapes are free to download and tell you everything you need to know to get out there this weekend and make use of the excellent weather.